karnotxyz/units_engine/docs/class_acls.md

-# Class Visibility and Access Control Lists (ACLs)
+# Class Visibility and Access Control Lists (ACLs) - DEPRECATED

+> **⚠️ DEPRECATED**: This document is deprecated and will be removed in a future release.
+> Please refer to [getting_started.md](./getting_started.md) for the most up-to-date and comprehensive
+> documentation on UNITS privacy features.

+---

 ## Default Visibility